Search

 1. Term grade-point average below 2.000 for any fall or spring term

-2. Cumulative grade-point average falls below 2.000 at the end of any fall or spring term
+2. Cumulative grade-point average falls below 2.000 at the end of any fall or spring term.

 In a case where probation may be in question because of an incomplete grade, the student will be notified by the Office of the Registrar of the need to have the incomplete replaced by a satisfactory grade in order to avoid academic probation.
 That is, the satisfactory final grade must be sufficient to raise both the term and the cumulative grade-point averages to or above 2.000.

-The probation status will be reflected on those academic records used for internal purposes only.
-Students placed on academic probation must acknowledge their probationary status in writing to the Office of Undergraduate Studies in order to continue at the University.
-They are also required to meet with the Director for Academic Advising or designee and are expected to seek assistance from campus resources, have their course selection approved by their advisors and meet periodically with a designated academic coach.
+The probationary status will be reflected on those academic records used for internal purposes only.
+Students placed on academic probation must acknowledge their probationary status in writing to the Office of Undergraduate Advising in order to continue at the University.
+They are also required to meet with the Director of Academic Advising or delegate and are expected to seek assistance from campus resources, have their course selection approved by their advisors and meet periodically with a designated academic coach.
 They may not study away during the probation period.
 Students are expected to clear their probationary status during the term of probation.
 In order to do so, they must enroll in 16 credits (plus up to one PE credit), of which no more than 4 credits may be taken on a Credit/No Credit basis, and achieve term and cumulative grade-point averages of at least 2.000.

 Probationary status cannot be cleared in a term in which students seek permission and are allowed to withdraw to an underload.
 In such cases, the probationary status continues through the next fall or spring term of enrollment.
 Students on probation, whether in a normal load or an underload, are required to achieve the minimum term and cumulative grade-point averages of at least 2.000.
 Students whose probationary status continues to a second term for reason of an underload must adhere to the conditions and standards previously outlined for clearing probation.
 Failure to do so will result in academic suspension.